tempranova/turtlerp/README.md

 Tests

+- Testing chat messages for causing global errors to players by mean players.
+Simulating data responses, etc. How much does this need to be watched?
 - // Need to test all iffy characters -- if any bad ones cause an error, it'll error EVERYONE (tested `~!@#$%^&*()-_=+[]\{}|;':",./<>?`)
 - More comprehensive tests are worthwhile on bad characters
 - Testing tooltips across different game situations (in raids, parties, bgs, etc)